 Except for alcohol, all of these are a type of meat, seafood, or fish.
 This is also true of foods with moderate levels of purine, including:

-It’s important for your doctor to complete a physical exam before you start any exercise regimen to ensure that you’re healthy enough for exercise and that you don’t cause further inflammation to your joints.
+It is important for your doctor to complete a physical exam before you start any exercise regimen to ensure that you are healthy enough for exercise and that you do not cause further inflammation to your joints.
 While strenuous exercise can increase uric acid in the blood, moderate or low-impact exercise can help to decrease it.
 Lastly, make sure you stay hydrated while exercising by drinking plenty of water.

-If you think you could be suffering from gout but don’t have a diagnosis yet, call 681-342-3490 to schedule an appointment with your doctor at United Hospital Center or request a referral to one of our rheumatologists.
+If you think you could be suffering from gout but do not have a diagnosis yet, call 681-342-3490 to schedule an appointment with your doctor at United Hospital Center or request a referral to one of our rheumatologists.

 Please note, the information provided throughout this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and video, on or available through this website is for general information purposes only.
 If you are experiencing related symptoms, please visit your doctor or call 9-1-1 in an emergency.